 Genesis Edge is a premium upgrade to the free marine-mapping service C-MAP Genesis (formerly known as Insight Genesis).
 Fishbrain premium, an upgrade to the free app, provides anglers additional tools and insights designed to help them catch more and bigger fish.
 Continue reading “C-MAP and Fishbrain partner to integrate maps and app”

 Although it’s a great fish-finding tool, StructureScan alone can’t really show you the size and shape of hard-bottom areas like gravel patches, clay slicks and shellbeds.
-But the C-MAP Genesis (formerly Insight Genesis) bottom-hardness layer can, making such areas stick out like “Fish Here!” signs on your map.
+But C-MAP’s Genesis Edge bottom-hardness layer makes such areas stick out like “Fish Here!” signs on your map.
 It overlays onto your contour lines a color-coded representation* of the size, shape and location of areas of different bottom hardness: dark orange areas show the hardest bottom; a lighter orange indicates the next-hardest bottom; tan is the next-hardest bottom; and pale yellow shows the softest-bottom areas.

-Continue reading “How to create and use a C-MAP Genesis bottom-hardness map layer to catch more and bigger fish”
+Previously, bottom-hardness layers were available only for waterbodies you map yourself.
+But with a Genesis Edge subscription, you can now get them for multiple select waterbodies available for free download from Social Map.
+Continue reading “How to create and use a C-MAP Genesis Edge bottom-hardness map layer to catch more and bigger fish”

 Gamefish ambush baitfish in both submerged vegetation and along deep weed lines, neither of which are visible to the naked eye in most weather and water conditions.
 But with a Genesis Edge map, you can easily find and fish both deep weed lines and isolated submerged grass.
 This article will teach you how.